 The Palace of Malia, situated East of Heraklion, was the third largest palace in Crete after Knossos and Phaistos, laying at 7,500 sq meters.
 Today the Palace and its premises compound a large archaeological site, open to the public.
 It is a very popular destination for people who are interested in the long and rich history of this much known tourist resort.

 If you are planning to visit Malia in summer, make sure that you make a reservation early enough; tourist agencies book a large number of rooms for the British tourists.
-You can also check one of the Heraklion car hire options in order to rent a car and drive safely and comfortably to all major sites in Heraklion and close to Malia.
+You may also wish to consider car hire in Heraklion, which is a convenient and safe way to visit the main attractions in both Heraklion and the surrounding areas of Malia.